Student Aid Index (SAI) Calculation

 SAI Student Assets

-FAFSA Simplification Will Be Changing the Calculation
+FAFSA Simplification Changed the Calculation

-- Multi-child college discount is eliminated.
+• The Multi-child college discount is eliminated

-- State Income Tax allowance is eliminated
+• State Income Tax allowance is eliminated

-- Automatic feed from IRS tax system
+• Automatic feed from the IRS tax system

 Second SAI Method or Institutional Method

 In addition to the FAFSA SAI, some schools have a secondary financial aid process called the institutional methodology.
-The most common is the CSS profile which uses a different calculation and is primarily used by many of the more competitive schools.
+The most common is the CSS profile, which uses a different calculation and is primarily used by many of the more competitive schools.
 Unlike the FAFSA SAI, this SAI number will differ at every school.
 Each college can modify the calculation to its specific goal within this method.
 This number is often not explained or displayed to you.
-This SAI calculation will include other items not included in the Federal SAI or FAFSA.
+This CSS calculation will include items not covered by the Federal SAI or FAFSA.
 In most cases, this number is higher due to the inclusion of other items.
 The college will typically use the higher of the two numbers when designing a student financial aid award.

 SAI Summary